 What does this company depend on?

-The mechanism depends on civil aviation authority operating licenses for each airport facility, certified air traffic controllers with current medical certificates, runway inspection and maintenance equipment meeting ICAO (the International Civil Aviation Organization, which sets global aviation standards) standards, ground support equipment including baggage handling systems, and fuel truck access agreements with aviation fuel suppliers.
+The company cannot run without civil aviation authority operating licences for each specific airport facility.
+It also depends on certified air traffic controllers who hold current medical certificates, runway inspection and maintenance equipment that meets ICAO standards, ground support equipment including baggage handling systems, and fuel truck access agreements with aviation fuel suppliers.

 Who depends on this company?

-Commercial airlines face flight delays and cancellations when ground handling or air traffic services degrade.
+Commercial airlines face flight delays and cancellations when the company's air traffic or ground handling services degrade.
 Cargo operators experience shipment delays when ground equipment fails.
-Airport retail concessions lose income during passenger processing delays caused by security or check-in system failures.
+Airport retail concessions lose revenue during passenger processing delays caused by security or check-in system failures.

 How does this company scale?

-Ground handling equipment and passenger processing systems can be replicated across multiple airport terminals at decreasing marginal cost as the portfolio grows.
-Air traffic controller training and certification, however, cannot be accelerated or automated, so workforce scaling remains a bottleneck that capital expenditure alone cannot resolve.
+Ground handling equipment and passenger processing systems can be added across multiple airport terminals at a lower cost per unit as the company grows.
+Air traffic controller training and certification cannot be accelerated or automated no matter how much capital is available, so workforce headcount stays the hard ceiling on growth even as everything else becomes easier to expand.

 What external forces can significantly affect this company?